mak8427/SRGAN/paper/paper.md

 Generative Adversarial Networks (GANs) [@goodfellow2014generativeadversarialnetworks] introduced an adversarial learning method in which a generator and discriminator co-evolve to produce realistic, high-frequency detail.
 GANs have since been widely used in remote sensing for cloud removal, image translation, domain adaptation, and data synthesis [@11159252; @su2024intriguingpropertycounterfactualexplanation], demonstrating their ability to generate spatially coherent and perceptually plausible imagery.

 The Super-Resolution GAN (SRGAN) [@ledig2017photo] extended this idea to image enhancement by combining perceptual and adversarial losses for photorealistic detail reconstruction.
 SRGAN-style methods have since been adopted for remote-sensing super-resolution [@rs15205062; @9787539; @10375518; @satlassuperres], where recovering fine spatial structure from coarse inputs can improve analysis of land cover, infrastructure, and environmental change.
+A representative LR–SR–HR comparison illustrating the gain in spatial detail is shown in Figure @fig:banner.

 Recent advances in diffusion and transformer-based architectures have shifted the state of the art in image super-resolution toward generative models with stronger probabilistic and contextual reasoning [@s1; @s2; @s3].
 Nevertheless, GAN-based approaches continue to be actively explored [@g1] and remain a practical choice for operational production settings [@allen].